silenceofthelam/womp/README.md

 Code written by Dustin LaMiaux - SilenceOfTheLam

-This program is intended for manipulating and creating wordlists that may be utilized by other programs.
-More specifically, creating wordlists that might be valuable to a penetration tester.
+This program is intended for manipulating and creating wordlists that may be utilized by other programs; more specifically, creating wordlists that might be valuable to a penetration tester.

 Development of a first release is still underway.
 The first version will be released once basic funtionality of creating a wordlist by combining multiple words together, either from standard input or from an already existing text file.